sindresorhus/sindresorhus.github.com/_apps/dato.md

 Dato supports all the locales and languages that macOS supports for dates, times, and the calendar, but the menus are English-only.

+Important: On macOS 11, it’s no longer possible to hide the system menu bar clock.
+So Dato can only replace the date.

 <br>

 ### Features